 Work can be stressful no matter what field you are in, but an employee should never have to suffer due to a workplace injury that could have been prevented but for an employer’s negligence.
 Hurt workers have rights, and one of those rights is to file a lawsuit if they become injured on the job and their employer was liable for that injury.
-If you were hurt at work and want to discuss the possibility of taking legal action against your employer with a work injury lawyer in Lee’s Summit, the attorneys at Mayer & Rosenberg, P.C. can help you file a claim.
+If you were hurt at work and want to discuss the possibility of taking legal action against your employer with a work injury lawyer, the attorneys at Mayer & Rosenberg, P.C. can help you file a claim.

 Some work injuries are more common than others.
 Here are some of the work injury cases that have come through our offices over the past 40 years that we have been practicing work injury law:

 According to information published by the Occupational Safety and Health Administration, more than 5,000 workers were killed while working in 2016.
 The majority of these fatalities were due to falling accidents.
 The National Safety Council released data stating that 4.5 million workers are injured while doing their jobs every year, and more than one-third of these injuries occur because of overexertion, such as physical strain caused by heavy lifting and repetitive stress due to keyboarding and using a mouse all day.